Ward 5 funding gives $10K boost to El Foco de Tucson

 • Fund organizing efforts to counteract the decline in media coverage for Spanish-speaking residents

 Tucson Spotlight will maintain editorial independence.
-City officials have no role in story selection and will not review or approve content before publication.
+City officials will have no role in story selection and will not review or approve content before publication.
 All reporting will adhere to impartial and objective journalistic standards.

-The $291,851.28 budget surplus also includes proposed allocations benefiting the Sunnyside Foundation, Education Enrichment Foundation, United Hearts of Arizona, and neighborhood revitalization programs.
+The $291,851.28 budget surplus also includes allocations benefiting the Sunnyside Foundation, Education Enrichment Foundation, United Hearts of Arizona, and neighborhood revitalization programs.

 Tucson Spotlight is a community-based newsroom that provides paid opportunities for students and rising journalists in Southern Arizona.
 Please consider supporting our work with a tax-deductible donation.